lisan-5/Phone-No-Categorization-Generation/README.md

 ---

-## Troubleshooting
-- Buttons don’t respond: ensure the page loaded fully; the script attaches listeners on `DOMContentLoaded`.
-- Seeing duplicates in generation: the app tracks accepted numbers and de-duplicates final results; if any persist, verify the requested quantity and tier.
-- Performance slow for large counts: reduce quantity or temporarily disable heavy templates (e.g., ABCABC) for testing.

----

 ## License & Attribution
 - This project was built as part of an internship.
 Use and adapt as needed for educational and internal purposes.

----

-## Changelog
-- 2025-08-16
-  - Added monotonic-run bonus within sequence scoring to fairly boost strong consecutive runs (e.g., `1234`, `9876`) without hard-coding specific numbers.
-The bonus scales with the Sequence Weight.
-  - Split assets into `app.js` and `style.css`; `index.html` now links these external files.